 Lily's symptoms began in mid-November 2008 when Lily

-course of two weeks she saw her pediatrician and had two emergency room visits.
-Each time the diagnosis was either
+the pain as feeling like her back was broken.
+Over the course of two weeks she saw her pediatrician and had two emergency

-a bladder/kidney infection or a pulled muscle.
+room visits.
+Each time the diagnosis was either a bladder/kidney infection or a pulled muscle.
 She was given antibiotics.
-The pediatrician and the emergency room

-doctors initially dismissed her pain as a pulled muscle from gymnastics.
-At one point they thought she
+The pediatrician and the emergency room doctors initially dismissed her pain as a pulled muscle from gymnastics.
+At

-might have a kidney stone, and a CT scan was done to rule that out.
-The emergency room doctor told the family that they
+one point they thought she might have a kidney stone, and a CT scan was done to rule that out.
+The emergency room doctor

-had "ruled out the bad stuff."
-Though she had many tests and saw several doctors,up until December 1st,
+told the family that they had "ruled out the bad stuff."
+Though she had many tests and saw several doctors,up

-addition to the pain, she also grew quite pale and was fatigued easily.
-On the Monday after Thanksgiving, December 1st, when the
+tests were done.
+In addition to the pain, she also grew quite pale and was fatigued easily.
+On the Monday after Thanksgiving, December

-pain didn't abate and she started running a fever, their pediatrician had them come in.
+1st, when the pain didn't abate and she started running a fever, their pediatrician had them come in.
 Concerned

 by Lily's continued symptoms of fatigue, fever, pale skin, dark circles under eyes, and pain, they decided to do